Apart from Jay Talk - the more informal interview section on the Jay Graydon web site - where

 subliminal as I do not remember the content as a kid, but in the “rap” with my father on his TV show in 1950, on my 2nd birthday, I state, “I

-liked bebop!”
+like bebop!"

-JazzReview: Jay, you have always had a great sound and I believe that is one of the strongest quality a player, especially at your level, can
+JazzReview: Jay, you have always had a great sound and I believe that is one of the strongest quality a player, especially at your

-have.
+level, can have.
 As a player, how do you approach getting into a great sound from the roots up?

 Jay Graydon: The never-ending story!
 Obviously, it starts with the guitar.
 I like low action and light strings.
-I adjust the neck of the guitar to
+I adjust the neck of the

-using an Eddy Reynolds’ direct box that has not been available for many years.
-I have been looking for Eddy for years with no luck.
-If anyone
+record "direct" using an Eddy Reynolds’ direct box that has not been available for many years.
+I have been looking for Eddy for years

-knows how to find him, please drop me an e-mail at www.jaygraydon.com.
+with no luck.
+If anyone knows how to find him, please drop me an e-mail at my website.

 When going through many guitars for the “BEBOP” CD, I learned something.
 As mentioned, I want the high "E" (and other strings as well) to

 sing up high.
 One of my guitars has a fingerboard that slightly angles down around the 12th fret.
-This really helps the issue mentioned!
-Since
+This really helps the issue

-then, when getting frets dressed on guitars by John Carruthers, I have him file slightly more around the 12th fret and higher.
-The key is to find
+mentioned!
+Since then, when getting frets dressed on guitars by John Carruthers, I have him file slightly more around the 12th fret and

-the point where the neck bow starts coming back up and then smooth out and down from there to the end of the neck.
+higher.
+The key is to find the point where the neck bow starts coming back up and then smooth out and down from there to the

-When listening to the “BEBOP” record, you will notice what I am talking about, meaning when I play up high, there is very little “fret out.”
-It
+When listening to the "BEBOP" record, you will notice what I am talking about, meaning when I play up high, there is very little

-occasionally happens when I picked too hard, but for the most part, the notes sing.
+"fret out."
+It occasionally happens when I picked too hard, but for the most part, the notes sing.

 Regarding a good distortion sound, obviously the amp is very important.
 I like a smooth mid- range tone without too much top end.
 My Rivera